berlinpool/cnft-utxo/README.md

 Checkout their [docker hub](https://hub.docker.com/r/nessusio/cardano-node) for more info.

-*The synchronization of a node usuallz takes a couple hours*
+*The synchronization of a node usually takes a couple hours*

 Once the image is built and the node is in sync, continue by preparing the inputs for the container.